okteto/blog-proposals/automated-deployments-using-github-actions.md

       with:
         namespace: vickywane

-    - name: Build and deploy application image to Production Okteto Namespace
+    - name: Build and deploy application image to Development Okteto Namespace
       if: ${{ github.event_name == 'push' }}
       uses: okteto/deploy-stack@master
       with: